andrii-dubytskyi/python-prompt-toolkit/docs/pages/full_screen_apps.rst

     app = Application(layout=layout, full_screen=True)
     app.run() # You won't be able to Exit this app

-Notice that if you execute this right now, there is no way to quit this application yet.
-This is something we explain in the next section below.

 More complex layouts can be achieved by nesting multiple :class:`~prompt_toolkit.layout.VSplit`,